crezefire/jpp/README.md

 #JPP : JSON in C++

-Write JSON like code in C++ and access it like a JSON document
+Write (almost) JSON in C++, using any types and access it like a JSON document.

 [![Build Status](https://travis-ci.org/crezefire/jpp.svg?branch=master)](https://travis-ci.org/crezefire/jpp)